Blowin' Away

-Blowin' Away is the eighteenth studio album (and twentieth overall) by Joan Baez, released in 1977.
+Blowin' Away is a studio album by Joan Baez, released in 1977.
 It was her first after switching from A&M Records to Portrait Records (a then newly created division of CBS Records).
+It peaked at No. 54 on the Billboard 200.

 Overview

 The album veered more toward mainstream pop than any album Baez had recorded up to that point, though many critics at the time pointed out that she seemed not entirely comfortable with her "new sound".
 Among the songs covered were the Rod Stewart hit "Sailing", and the standard "Cry Me a River", in addition to a number of Baez' own compositions.
-The sardonic "Time Rag" recounts an aborted attempt at an interview by a Time magazine reporter.
+The sardonic "Time Rag" recounts an aborted attempt at an interview by a Time reporter.
 Throughout the course of the song, she admits that studio executives wanted to spruce up her image to ensure that she'd once again sell well.
 "I really should tell you that deep in my heart/I don't give a damn where I stand on the charts", she wryly comments toward the song's closing.
+Baez later claimed that "Time Rag" was a rap song of sorts.